wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 Where was the need to strive so hard for a state so near at hand?
 This time, surely, it has come to stay”.
 Yet how soon it all dissolves and leaves me wondering, “was it a taste of reality or another aberration?”.
 If it was reality, why did it go?
-Maybe some unique experiënce is needed to fix me for good in the new state and until the crucial experiënce comes, this game of hide and seek must continue.
+Maybe some unique experience is needed to fix me for good in the new state and until the crucial experience comes, this game of hide and seek must continue.

 **M:**&ensp;Your expectation of something unique and dramatic, of some wonderful explosion, is merely hindering and delaying your self-realisation.
-You are not to expect an explosion, for the explosion has already happened — at the moment when you were born, when you realised yourself as beïng–knowing–feeling.
-There is only one mistake you are makeïng: you take the inner for the outer and the outer for the inner.
+You are not to expect an explosion, for the explosion has already happened — at the moment when you were born, when you realised yourself as being–knowing–feeling.
+There is only one mistake you are making: you take the inner for the outer and the outer for the inner.
 What is in you, you take to be outside you and what is outside, you take to be in you.
 The mind and feelings are external, but you take them to be intimate.
 You believe the world